Ravindu-97/CalculatorApp/README.md

 # CalculatorApp
-This is a demonstration of a simple calculator application developed with React Native.
+This is a demonstration of a simple calculator application developed with React Native